 Create flows in the right environment

-Before you create a flow, select the environment into which you'll add the flow and its resources.
+Before you create a cloud flow, select the environment into which you'll add the flow and its resources.

 Consider the following factors when choosing an environment to host your flows: